Biography of Joseph Mallord William Turner

 Joseph Mallord William Turner was a British painter and watercolorist who lived during the 19th century.

-From this start he rose to become one of the greatest artists in British history, gathering national fame during his life and even more so after his death.
+From this start he rose to become one of the greatest artists in British history (alongside Constable, Gainsborough and Sisley), gathering national fame during his life and even more so after his death.

 1. Turner's early years

 Born in London, England, on April 23rd 1775, Turner had humble beginnings.

 His mother, Mary Marshall, came from a family of butchers whilst his father, William Turner, was a barber and wig maker.

 From as young as 10, Turner left his family home and went to stay with his uncle in Brentford, Middlesex but he never lost his London accent.
 It is thought that the move was due to the failing health of his mother and he moved between several different family members during this period of his life.

 In the small town to the west of London, Turner began to produce some of his earliest works.
 Many of these compositions depicted the sea, a theme that recurred throughout his work and into his later life.
 These professional quality paintings, with surviving examples dated to 1787, were displayed in his father’s shop and sold to his customers for shillings.

 Turner's first influences

 As well as these paintings, landscape sketches and watercolours of the English countryside, Turner also gained work with engravers.
 He made designs for the ‘Copper Plate Magazine’ and the ‘Pocket Magazine’.
 Similarly, he was employed for a time making copies of the works by the landscape painter John Robert Cozens.
 It is thought that these studies started him on his path towards a more imaginative approach to landscape painting that he developed more as he honed his craft.

 Much of his early output included architectural subjects thanks to his work with several architects and later with a topographical draughtsman.
 This aspect of his early career can be seen in many of his drawings and watercolours, prior to his entry into the Royal Academy.